ArcticEcho/DRG-Mods/Visual/Misc/README.md

 - Remove All Particles But WeaponsNTools: This is a lighter version of the original mod that adds back in all particles related to Weapons, Tools, and Bosco.
 Unlike the original mod, this allows you to see yours and other dwarves' bullet tracers.

-**Update v1.1.0 Changelog:**
+**Update v1.2.0 Changelog:**
-- Updated description and the pastebin link to reflect the new changes
+- Update pastebin link to reflect the new changes
-- Added back in new weapon particles:
+- Added back in new particles:
-    - Driller EPC Persistent Plasma Particles
+    - Fungus Maggot Death Cloud
+    - Oppressor Dirt Barrage Attack Projectile
-    - Engineer Breach Cutter Plasma Trail Particles
+    - Lacerator Dread Pre-Emerge Dirt Particles
-    - Engineer Platform Spawning Particles
+    - Engineer SMG Turret EM Discharge Explosion Particles
-    - Gunner Autocannon Impact Shot Particles
+    - Space Rig Barrel Explosion (fixes BUG: Jumping through the SpaceRig hoop locks you in third person)

 ## Remove All Particles But WeaponsNTools - v1.0.1
 **Authors:** Pugglez